newmediacollective/Sites/README.md

 # sites ![Platform](https://img.shields.io/badge/Platform-macOS%20|%20ubuntu-blue.svg) ![Server](https://img.shields.io/badge/Server-nginx-brightgreen.svg) ![App](https://img.shields.io/badge/App-python%20|%20flask%20|%20gunicorn-red.svg)
 A set of tools to manage photo stream sites.

-In a few minutes you can have your own responsive, HTTPS site and the ability to post photos from anywhere.
+In a few minutes you can have your own HTTPS, responsive site that you can post photos to from anywhere.

-Here's [my site](https://christianbator.com) managed with these tools.
+As an example, here's [my site](https://christianbator.com) managed with these tools.

 ## Getting Started
-Follow along with the instructions below, and your site should be up in no time.
+Follow along with the instructions below to get started.

 ### Prerequisites
 * Python3 and ImageMagick installed locally